akun1/SquidLogViewer/README.md

 When using the service Squid to turn your server into a proxy, reading the logs are difficult in the terminal.
 Filtering through the already hard-to-see rows of log entries sucks.

 Use Squid Log Viewer instead!
-Super easy to set up, lightweight, and makes dealing with Squid web proxy logs much easier.
+Super easy to set up, lightweight, and makes dealing with Squid web proxy logs much easier (it's also mobile friendly).

 ## Getting Started